argimenes/semantic-parallax/multiple-definition.md

 refining a notation seems reasonable.

 Entries can refer to each other and of course can (and probably will) refer to external sources, broadly or specifically.
 An entry doesn't have to constitute your particular "definition" of a word - remember, it is simply a pointer to a referent.
-Let's say you have in mind Coleridge's notion of the "Imagination", you need only note that in the entry.
-It doesn't have to be something you personally believe in - the idea is to simply document references.
 For example, in a statement like the following we can track the different senses intended for the word "imagination" by adding the relative index number after the word in square brackets.

 > The general idea of how imagination[1] works in poetry is quite different from how Coleridge conceived of imagination[2] as a kind of agent of